FAQs

 What should you do next if you are considering acupuncture?

-Book a proper assessment first.
-That helps determine whether acupuncture is likely to help, whether another treatment would suit you better, or whether you need further investigation before treatment begins.
+Book an assessment first.
+That helps your physiotherapist decide whether acupuncture is suitable, whether another treatment may suit better, or whether you need medical review before needling.

 What To Do Next